UseTheHill/readme_generator/README.md

 Copyright &#169; 2021 Licensed under the MIT license.

 ## Contributing
-git clone from GitHub
+instructions here

 ## Tests
 npm test

 ## Questions
-Conact me at kaytemcdonough@gmail.com with questions.
+Conact me at kaytmcdonough@gmail.com with questions.
 You can submit a pull request or issue on GitHub [https://github.com/UseTheHill](https://github.com/UseTheHill).